brandenlopez-909/brandenlopez-909.Github.io/_posts/2019-07-29-GroupProject.md

     ##       temp        hum  windspeed
     ##   1.210200   1.875768   1.163155

-Now that the data has been cleared of any non-variables, other potiental responses, and redundacies, we can continue to exploratory data analysis.
+With a goal defined and the integrity of the data has been verified for this goal, we now perform exploratory data analysis.

 Exploratory Data Analysis
 -------------------------

+Below we use AvPlots to see how a linear model would fair with the individual variables in our data set.

 ``` r
 avPlots(test0)
 ```
 ![1](/assets/img/unnamed-chunk-5-1.png)

-Here we view that the most impactful vairbale is tempature.
-The other variables do have correlations, but not as much as temp.
+Above we saw that tempature is the data that will be best for using a linear model.
+To further verify this we must disect the relationship each variable has with one another.
+This will show us the general shape variables take when compared to one another.

+The scatterplot matrix is useful for showing how two variables correlate and impact each other.
+It iss useful for transforming variables to fit our model.
+Viewing this, we see that many data types against one anothe have a linear fit, while other variables follow logarithmic shapes, or shapes we cannot describe.

 ``` r
 scatterplotMatrix(~ y + temp + windspeed + hum + factor(season) + factor(mnth) + factor(holiday) + factor(weekday) + factor(workingday) + factor(weathersit) , data =day)